TULiberalArts/Economics/pages/home.md

 ---
 title: Home
-meta-description: 100 or so words
-meta-keywords: 3 or 4 unique for this page
-permalink: "/"
+permalink: /
 layout: home
+description: >-
+keywords: ''
 feature: false
 feature-title:
+feature-image:
 feature-body:
-feature-image:
+published: true
 ---

 Economics is a way of thinking that provides insights into all facets of our personal and professional lives, improving our understanding of the world and our own decision-making.
 Economics is oriented around solving real-world  problems — not merely memorizing facts.
 This helps to build valuable critical thinking skills and methods of analysis.